Aware of possible SEC fraud?

 - Requirements: You must provide specific and detailed allegations that result in the SEC or CFTC recovering more than $1 million based on your information.

 - Job protection: Employers may not fire, demote, suspend, threaten, harass, or discriminate against a whistleblower.
 Whistleblowers can sue for reinstatement, back pay and damages.

 - Confidentiality: If they have retained a lawyer to represent them, whistleblowers can anonymously report SEC fraud.

 - Insider trading: Illegal insider trading consists of an insider (an officer, key employee, or director) trading stocks based on information not available to the public.

 - Mutual fund fraud: Examples include late trading and market timing – deceptive acts that put customers at a disadvantage.

 - Ponzi schemes: An investment fund where withdrawals are funded solely by new investors.
 The most infamous example of a Ponzi scheme is the Madoff investment scandal, with fraud estimated at $65 billion.

-If you know of SEC fraud or CFTC fraud and are interested in a reward, fill out our fraud questionnaire in the link at the bottom of the page.
+If you know of SEC fraud or CFTC fraud and are interested in a reward, fill out our fraud questionnaire.